Is Shiplap Still In Style? Here’s the Answer for 2025

 Is shiplap timeless or trendy?

-Because shiplap is an authentic building material, it will never truly be out of style so long as it’s part of the original architecture of a home.
-It also won’t feel out of style in certain home, like a coastal beach house, where the clapboard look has been synonymous with the style for centuries.
+As I mentioned earlier, because shiplap is an authentic building material, it will never truly be out of style so long as it’s part of the original architecture of a home.
+It also won’t feel out of style in certain home, like a coastal beach house, where the clapboard look has been synonymous with the style for centuries, or in an actual farmhouse.

 At the same time, it’s definitely a trendy look when it’s added to new construction in order to give it some character, or when it’s done as an accent wall in a master bedroom, for example.
-My bet is, in five years, these looks will feel dated and you’ll probably want to swap them out for something else.
+Modifying the way shiplap is presented, with a fresh paint color, or taking an accent wall all around the room, will make it feel fresh.